lovelysystems/lovely-editor/readme.md

-id: 2,# Oyez Editor
+# Oyez Editor

-Oyez-Editor is a React component to provide a variety of editors to add to your app.
+OyezEditor is a React component to provide a variety of editors to add to your app.
 It also gives you the opportunity to create your own editor and add it to the component.
 As a result the edited content will come in the shape of HTML-code to be added to your page.
 Each editor will create an independent result and therefore can be used on its own.

 ## Index
-1. What is the Oyez-Editor?
+1. What is the OyezEditor?
 2. Examples
 3. Requirements
 4. Setup